Skip to main content

 We are beyond excited for our students at New Hope Middle School to experience the new sensory room provided to us through the Georgia United Credit Union School Crashers grant.
 This unique classroom environment will enable a special population of our students to have their sensory needs met in various ways allowing for optimal success in the academic classrooms and fostering positive relationships with their peers.
 We are on the countdown to the first day of school and can not wait to let our students see our new sensory room!

-- Belinda S., Principal, New Hope Middle School, Dalton, GA
+- Belinda S., Principal, New Hope Middle School

 Georgia United School Crashers makeover was very impactful in transforming our building!
 This school-wide transformation was the catalyst that increased our positive school climate and culture, increased our CCPRI scores by 22.2 points and becoming a Title I Rewards school.
 Thank you Georgia United!
 You are our ROCK!

-- Lisa G., Principal, Rock Chapel Elementary School, Lithonia, GA
+- Lisa G., Principal, Rock Chapel Elementary School

 Georgia United Foundation Launches 2024 Scholarship Competitions